msomi22/java-webservice/README.md

      Create an interface named "AppAddNum".
      Create a class named "AddNum" to implemet the interface.
      Create a class named "AddNumPublisher" to publish the interface.
+     Run the class named "AddNumPublisher" and type this in your browser to get the wsdl "http://localhost:8080/APP/AddNum?wsdl".

 3) Create Java Project named "WebClientApp".
    Run the class  named "AddNumPublisher".